 5.3.5.1 MHR fields

-The Destination Addressing Mode field shall be set according to the addressing mode specified by the corresponding primitive.
-The Source Addressing Mode field shall be set to indicate extended addressing.
+The Source Addressing Mode field shall be set to indicate 48-bit addressing.

 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

-The PAN ID Compression field shall be set to one.
-In accordance with this value of the PAN ID Compression field, the Destination PAN Identifier field shall contain the value of macPANId, while the Source PAN Identifier field shall be omitted.
+The Destination Device ID field shall contain the value of device ID, while the Source Device ID field shall contain the PD’s own device ID.
 If a PD wants a peered PD to be de-peered, then the Destination Address field shall contain the address of the PD being de-peered.
 If a peered PD wants to de-peer, then the Destination Address field shall contain the value of either macCoordShortAddress, if the Destination Addressing Mode field is equal to two, or macCoordExtendedAddress, if the Destination Addressing Mode field is equal to three.
-The Source Address field shall contain the value of macExtendedAddress.
+The Source Address field shall contain the value of 48-bit device address.

 5.3.5.2 De-peering Reason field